Why did you decide to become a GP?

 I very much want to live and work rurally, I’m happy to stay inland where the need for medical professionals is so much greater.
 It was really a no-brainer to preference New England/Northwest as my training subregion.

 I’ve ended up in Inverell slightly through random chance to be honest – I wanted to be somewhere large enough for good training opportunities with a district hospital and maternity service.
-Amanda Bentel and Cheryl McIntyre at Inverell Medical Centre were lovely on the phone and Inverell really ticked all my boxes both professionally and personally.
+Inverell really ticked all my boxes both professionally and personally.
+After two terms at Inverell Medical Centre I’m now training at Armajun Health Service Aboriginal Corporation.

 What made you interested in undertaking child and adolescent health rural generalist training?